At the start of your pregnancy it’s natural to feel both extremely excited and at the same time a little anxious.

 - Can I use a heat pad while I’m pregnant

 - What medications should I avoid taking?

-- How long can I expect morning sickness to last?
+- How long can I expect morning sickness or vomiting to last?